Contrast-Security-OSS/docs/content/user/teamserver/guide/application/ApplicationActions.md

 ### Fully Delete an Application
 * Only way to fully delete is to first reset, archive and then fully delete

+## Grouping Applications
+* Quick summary of what groups are
+* link to Merging and Resetting Applications